Mock OpenAPI Description

 - Prioritizes success: If the operation allows

-status code, the proxy will use it. - Random selection: If
+HTTP 200status code, the proxy will use it. - Random selection: If

-is not allowed for a particular operation, the proxy will pick a random status code from those allowed.
+HTTP 200is not allowed for a particular operation, the proxy will pick a random status code from those allowed.

 Want more control?
 You can use headers to select response the status code: